 This section is about your benefits for medical care and services.
 These benefits are described in the "Benefits and Your Cost Share" section.
-To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.
-The term "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
+To keep things simple, we generally refer to "medical care coverage" or "medical care," which includes medical items and services as well as Medicare Part B prescription drugs.
 In some cases, different rules apply to a request for a Medicare Part B prescription drug.
 In those cases, we will explain how the rules for Medicare Part B prescription drugs are different from the rules for medical items and services.